Is It Better to Have an Associate’s Degree or a Certificate for Medical Assisting

 The Bureau of Labor Statistics indicates that, depending on which state you will be working in, you may have to pass a certification exam.
 And with the credentials of an Associate’s degree, there’s a higher likelihood that you’ll be hired.
 Employers like educated employees.
 Employees who choose a more well-rounded education have an edge over their competition.

 See What Independence University Can Offer You

 Becoming a medical assistant might just be the best fit for you.
-Even if you’re still on the fence about the certificate or two-year degree, take a look at the medical assisting Associate's degree available to you through Independence University today!
+Even if you’re still on the fence about the diploma or two-year degree, take a look at the medical assisting Associate's degree available to you through Independence University today!